Krish Patel

 October 2022 - Present

 This site that I have coded for the use of other students in computer engineering so they can access all of their notes in one place.
-On this website I have added the notes from one of my seniors at Toronto Metropolitian University and also some of my notes that I have created.
 This website is still being updated regularly as I progress through the years.

 Go to Notes